 Booking Our Bassaka Air Flight From Siem Reap To Phnom Pehn

-Bassaka Air’s website is still functional but every search returns zero options.
-If they do become operational again, bookings are simple and straight forward.
+Siem Reap and Phnom Pehn are the two most visited cities in Cambodia.
+The magnificent Angkor Wat brings visitors in droves to Siem Reap and the capital Phnom Penh allows easy access to many international destinations.
+Multiple flights a day operate between the two cities and until recently Bassaka Air was one of a handful of carriers flying this route.
+Cambodian Airlines seems to come and go quickly so I would not recommend booking to far in advance.
+Bassaka Air’s website is still functional, but every search returns zero options.
 We paid USD$106 for two one way flights from Siem Reap to Phnom Penh.
 20kgs of checked baggage was included, but we didn’t need it as we used our High Sierra carry on backpacks exclusively for our trip to Cambodia.
 Given the current uncertainly, if they do resume operations I would be wary of booking too far in advance in case other unforeseen complications arise.

 At Siem Reap Airport